 Reasonable justification (change may be acceptable):

-• A change in circumstances affecting the entity's need for an audit — for example, the entity falls below the statutory audit threshold.
+• A change in circumstances affecting the entity’s need for an audit (for example, the entity falls below the statutory audit threshold and no longer requires a statutory audit).

-• A genuine misunderstanding about the nature of the original engagement.
+• A genuine misunderstanding about the nature of the original engagement (for example, the client initially requested a review but the engagement letter mistakenly described an audit).

-• A legitimate business reason — for example, the entity's lender has since accepted a review.
+• A legitimate business reason (for example, the entity’s lender initially required an audit but has since accepted a review).

 Not reasonable justification (change should be refused):

-• The auditor is unable to obtain sufficient appropriate audit evidence — this is a scope limitation, not a basis for downgrading.
-The appropriate response is a modified opinion (ISA 705).
+• The auditor is unable to obtain sufficient appropriate audit evidence.
+This is a scope limitation, not a basis for downgrading.
+The appropriate response is a modified opinion (ISA 705), not a conversion to a review.

 The "downgrade request" red flag

-In practice, a client's request to change from audit to review mid-engagement — particularly after the auditor has raised uncomfortable questions — is a significant red flag.
-If the request appears motivated by a desire to suppress findings or avoid a modified opinion, this should be discussed with the engagement quality reviewer, documented thoroughly, and in many cases refused.
+A client's request to change from audit to review mid-engagement (particularly after the auditor has raised uncomfortable questions) is a significant red flag.
+If the request appears motivated by a desire to suppress findings or avoid a modified opinion, this should be discussed with the engagement quality reviewer (EQCR) and documented thoroughly.
+We've seen this on about half the engagements where a going concern issue surfaces late.
 If you refuse the change and are not permitted to continue the original engagement, ISA 210.16 requires you to consider whether there is an obligation to report the circumstances to regulators or other parties.

 If the change is agreed